 When you have a departure date, it’s time to start canceling services that you won’t be using while on the road (gym membership, utilities, Netflix, etc).
 Set reminders as needed to verify that they did indeed get canceled and you’ve received and paid your final bills.
 As soon as you can get this done, it feels quite liberating.

-Bali travel checklist Step 21: Say goodbye to your friends and family
+Bali travel checklist: Say goodbye to your friends and family

-This is a difficult one for me especially when it comes to family.
-I didn’t tell anyone I was leaving except for one person.
-My dad.
-It was easier that way.
-Some people think throwing a go-away party is a good way to say goodbye.
-It’s all preference and your lifestyle.
-Overtime you will realize people will come and go, if you have social media they will see your pictures and they will ask questions if they care.
+This one can be a difficult one for me especially when it comes to family.
+Over time you will realize people will come and go, if you have social media they will see your pictures and they will ask questions if they care.
 You will find out over time who your real friends are.